ChriD/node-raumkernel/README.md

 Events
 -------------
 the node.raumkernel emits some events you can use to get information when the system changes states or a media renderer was found or is available for play.
 Following events are available.
-You may click on each event to get a dteailed description
+You may click [here](https://github.com/ChriD/node-raumkernel/wiki/Events) to get detailed information about the event

  - systemHostFound(_host)
  - systemHostLost()